-Or in Version 13 or higher you can run the utility directly from this page using this button.
+Or, in versions that support the script, you can run the utility directly from this page using this button.

 Often, s-parameter measurements for larger networks are made by taking two port measurements and then combining the results into a larger network parameter file.
 This script will combine these smaller port parameter files into a larger port parameter file with the port mapping the user specifies.

 Specify the Number of Ports